mjfusa/Message-Center-Agent/README.md

 `Find all messages with 'Copilot' in the title that were created after March 1, 2025 that are Major Change messages.`

-`Find all messages regarding Microsoft Teams that are 'stay informed' messages published in the last two weeks.`
+`Draft an email informing the team about Microsoft Teams updates that are 'Plan for Change' messages published in the last month.`

-`Draft an email about Microsoft Teams updates that are 'Plan for Change' messages published in the last two weeks.`
+`Find messages tagged as User impact with Copilot in the title published after April 4`

 ### Key Files
 The following files are key to the implementation of the declarative agent: